NikonFlex/FirstGames/README.md

 # About
 These projects are my first steps in development.
-I decided to start my studying from games in Python.
+Only Windows apps.
+Technologies: Python, Pygame, Numpy

 # Examples
 square bounds